dclong/blog/misc/content/2019/04/rust-tips.markdown

 Rust is very picky about data types.
 For example,
-the modulus operation `%` is only define for integers with the same type.
+the modulus operation `%` is only defined for integers with the same type.
 For more discussion,
 please refer to
 [RFC: implement Rem for all equally signed integers where RHS < LHS](https://github.com/rust-lang/rfcs/pull/2643)